vinser/maze/README.md

     	The X coordinate for the den door.
 If 0, a random door is chosen.
   -doorY int
     	The Y coordinate for the den door.
 If 0, a random door is chosen.
+  -endX int
+		The X coordinate for the maze end point.
+If 0, a random point is chosen.
+  -endY int
+		The Y coordinate for the maze end point.
+If 0, a random point is chosen.
   -height int
     	The height of the maze (default 21)
   -seed int64